Rewind X — Security

 Known Limitations

-If you discover a potential vulnerability, please report it privately to:
+If you discover a potential security issue, please report it privately:

-We request that issues are reported privately before any public disclosure to allow time for review and mitigation.
+Please report issues privately before any public disclosure to allow time for review.

 “Not every loss is a hack.
 Many are execution mistakes.”